zshancock/Python2.7/README.md

 **Summary of Contents:**

 *ArcPy Folder:*
->Progression of skills using spatial analyst, cursors, feature management and other tools
+>Progression of skills using spatial analyst, cursors, feature management, rasters and other tools
 >available in the ArcPy package.

 *LabDataReviewer Folder:*